ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # Experimental design #

-This experiment compares WT and atrx-1 mutant to analyze how loss of function  of ATRX chaperone results in changes in gene expression.
+This experiment compares WT and *atrx-1* mutant to analyze how loss of function  of ATRX chaperone results in changes in gene expression.
+The ATRX chaperone is a histone chaperone known to be an important player in regulation of gene expression.
 RNA was isolated from three WT replicates and three mutant replicates using Trizol.
 Transcriptome was enriched/isolated using the plant RiboMinus kit for obtaining total RNA.
 RNA-seq was carried out in Illumina Hiseq 2500.
 The sequencing reads were generated as paired-end data, hence we have 2 files per replicate.

 | Condition | replicate 1 | replicate 2 | replicate 3 |